MartinHeroux/spike2py/docs/source/pages/tutorials.rst

 -----------------------------------
 To understand and interpret scientific data, it is often best to visualise it.
 Plotting data gives immediate feedback about the trial.
 It also gives immediate feedback about the various signal processing methods that we apply to individual channels.

 That is why *spike2py* trials come with a built-in plotting method.
 Although relatively basic, it plots all of a trials channels on the same figure.
-Lets give it a try.
+Let's give it a try.

 .. code-block:: python